16. Environments and evaluation (*)#

 Due to this, we say that R has lexical (static) scope.

-Thence, in the above example, we have:
+Thence, in the foregoing example, we have:

 environment(print_enclosure) # print the associated environment